How to Grow Eggplant in a Square Foot Garden [+Free Chart]

 So, it can be a fussy crop to grow in cooler, northern areas.

-Keep reading to learn how to grow eggplant so you can add this beautiful vegetable to your square foot garden (and table).
+Keep reading to learn how to grow eggplant so you can add this beautiful vegetable to your square foot garden and your dinner table!

 Steps to growing eggplant in your square foot garden or raised bed

 - How to grow eggplant in a square foot garden.